Grains

 Signs of Spoilage

-• Off-odor (sour, yeasty, or unpleasant smell)
+• Off-odor (sour or yeasty smell)

 Room Temperature Safety

-The 'Danger Zone' for bacterial growth is between 40°F (4°C) and 140°F (60°C).
+The 'Danger Zone' is the temperature range between 40°F (4°C) and 140°F (60°C) where bacteria can grow rapidly.

 Expert Tips